Bang Bang (Green Day song): Music video

 The music video for "Bang Bang" was released on September 13, 2016.
 Inspired by the rise in gun violence in the US, it depicts a trio of criminals, wearing face masks of Green Day's members, robbing a bank during the first half.
 These scenes are intercut with footage of the band performing amidst a house party.
 During the second verse, the criminals flee the bank and remove their masks, revealing themselves as two young women and a young man, before driving off in a Jeep, eventually arriving at the house party where Green Day is playing.
 During the bridge and final chorus, the robbers make their way through the crowd and approach the band, before tossing money from the robbery into the air as the video fades out.
 The blonde woman of the three criminals, who disguises herself as bassist Mike Dirnt, is portrayed by Ukrainian actress Ivanna Sakhno.
 Rancid frontman Tim Armstrong, who directed the video, also makes a cameo appearance as a punk during the song's bridge.

-It is Green Day's first video since "21st Century Breakdown" not to feature Jason White performing with the band, as he dropped from his role as an official member earlier in the year.
+It is Green Day's first video since "21st Century Breakdown" not to feature Jason White performing with the band.

 Critical reception

 "Bang Bang" received a positive reception from critics on its release.
 Gigwise praised it saying: "The song is Green Day at their punky best.
-It's far more in line with the intensity of stuff on Dookie than the ballads on American Idiot".
+It's far more in line with the intensity of stuff on Dookie than the ballads on American Idiot."
 Thomas Smith at NME observed: "Musically, it's classic Green Day; limited power chords used to furious effect, a maelstrom of abrasive punk rock that's aided by Mike Dirnt's rumbling bass and Tré Cool's on-point drumming.
 On this evidence, Green Day have found a way to stay relevant."
 Joseph R. Atilano, of Inquirer.net, concurred and said the song "does not sound 'glossy', 'too clean cut around the edges' nor overly polished".
-He added that it "sounds aesthetically right," especially for those who "want to hear the 'Green Day of old' once more".
+He added that it "sounds aesthetically right", especially for those who "want to hear the 'Green Day of old' once more".

 Rolling Stone described "Bang Bang" as the "fastest, [and] most aggressive song on the album".
 Craig Mclean for Q described the song as a "jolt of frantic, melodic hardcore", and further added that "it's an appropriate trailblazer for an album on which Armstrong again taps into the societal and political frustration".
 Maria Sherman of Spin felt the band is at "their heaviest" on the track and compared it to American Idiot saying it is "both insensitive and hits close to home".
 William Sutton of PopMatters commented that "Bang Bang" is "much better than most of their output since the release of American Idiot".
 However, he criticized the track for sounding too familiar and felt the band has done better.
 Brad Nelson of Pitchfork similarly criticized the track, observing how, lyrically, the song contained "incoherent combinations of social media jargon and historical violence".